gary-archer/oauth.apisample.nodejs/README.md

 - The API takes finer control over OAuth domain specific claims and uses a certified JOSE library
 - The API also implements other [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/), for good technical quality

-## Build the API
+## Build and Run the API

-Run the following script to build the API and start listening over HTTPS.\
+Run the following script to build the API then start listening over HTTPS.\
 Development SSL certificates must be downloaded before `npm start` will work.

 ```bash